Cubs - Do Your Best

 Fun Out and About

 Cub Scouts get to see a lot and do a lot.
 We spend weekends away together camping, fishing and exploring.
-We go to sports meetings, visit factories, go to the zoo, the museum, or the fire department headquarters.
+We go to sports meetings, visit factories, go to the zoo, the museum, or emergency depots.
 We learn bushcraft, and we learn how to fly model aeroplanes, and lots of other activities.

 Fun in a Pack